DIARY-Top Economic Events to Oct 27 | Education

 Government Debt Auctions Political and General News

 U.S. Federal Reserve Today in Washington ------------------------------------------------------------- This Diary is filed daily. ** Indicates new events ------------------------------------------------------------- MONDAY, AUGUST 15 WASHINGTON - Federal Reserve Board Governor Christopher Waller gives opening remarks before the 2022 summer workshop on "Money, Banking, Payments, and Finance" hosted by the Federal Reserve Board of Governors - 1450 GMT.
-WEDNESDAY, AUGUST 17 WASHINGTON DC - Federal Open Market Committee issues minutes from its meeting of July 26-27, 2022 - 1800 GMT.
-WELLINGTON – Reserve Bank of New Zealand holds Monetary Policy Statement and Media Conference – 0200 GMT.
-THURSDAY, AUGUST 18 ** ARENDAL, Norway - Director of Monetary Policy of Norges Bank Ole Christian Bech-Moen participates in a debate on the topic "Should the interest rate be raised to curb inflation?" – 0930 GMT INDEPENDENCE, MO., United States - Federal Reserve Bank of Kansas City President Esther George speaks in person on the economic outlook before the Fairfax Industrial Association of Kansas City, Kansas, in Independence, Mo. - 1720 GMT BOGOTA - Colombian economic officials, including finance minister Jose Antonio Ocampo, other ministers and perhaps President Gustao Petro will speak at a banking conference in the city of Cartagena.
+WEDNESDAY, AUGUST 17 ** LITTLE ROCK, Arkansas - Federal Reserve Board Governor Michelle Bowman speaks on "Technology, Innovation and Financial Services" before the VenCent Fintech Conference, in Little Rock, Ark. - 1330 GMT ** RUSSELLVILLE, Arkansas - Federal Reserve Board Governor Michelle Bowman speaks on "COVID-19 and the Role of Women in the U.S. Economy" before the Arkansas Women's Commission Meeting, in Russellville, Ark. - 1820 GMT WASHINGTON DC - The Federal Open Market Committee issues minutes from its meeting of July 26-27, 2022 - 1800 GMT.
+WELLINGTON – The Reserve Bank of New Zealand holds Monetary Policy Statement and Media Conference – 0200 GMT.
+THURSDAY, AUGUST 18 ** BONN, Germany - Presentation by Executive board member of the European Central Bank, Isabel Schnabel, at the IHK reception in Bonn, Germany – 1815 GMT.
+ARENDAL, Norway - Director of Monetary Policy of Norges Bank Ole Christian Bech-Moen participates in a debate on the topic "Should the interest rate be raised to curb inflation?" – 0930 GMT INDEPENDENCE, MO., United States - Federal Reserve Bank of Kansas City President Esther George speaks in person on the economic outlook before the Fairfax Industrial Association of Kansas City, Kansas, in Independence, Mo. - 1720 GMT BOGOTA - Colombian economic officials, including finance minister Jose Antonio Ocampo, other ministers and perhaps President Gustao Petro will speak at a banking conference in the city of Cartagena.
 ARENDAL, Norway - Ida Wolden Bache Governor of the Central Bank of Norway gives a lecture on the economic outlook in Arendalsuka – 1100 GMT.
 ARENDAL, Norway - Ida Wolden Bache Governor of the Central Bank of Norway and CEO of Norges Bank Investment Management Nicolai Tangen talk about the outlook for the global economy and their cooperation – 1415 GMT.
-MINNEAPOLIS - Federal Reserve Bank of Minneapolis President Neel Kashkari participates in Q&A session at Young Presidents Organization Gold Twin Cities Chapter luncheon. - 1745 GMT OSLO – Norway Central Bank announces interest rate decision – 0800 GMT.
+MINNEAPOLIS - Federal Reserve Bank of Minneapolis President Neel Kashkari participates in Q&A session at Young Presidents Organization Gold Twin Cities Chapter luncheon. - 1745 GMT OSLO – The Norway Central Bank announces interest rate decision – 0800 GMT.
 FRIDAY, AUGUST 19 OCEAN CITY, Maryland - Federal Reserve Bank of Richmond President Thomas Barkin participates in panel, "Riding the Wave: Maryland's Economic Forecast in Stormy Seas" before the Maryland Association of Counties 2022 Summer Conference - 1300 GMT.
 TUESDAY, AUGUST 23 MINNEAPOLIS - Federal Reserve Bank of Minneapolis President Neel Kashkari participates in a Q&A session at a gathering of the Wharton Minnesota Alumni Club - 2300 GMT.
-PHILADELPHIA, United States - Federal Reserve Bank of Philadelphia issues Nonmanufacturing Business Outlook Survey for August. - 1230 GMT WEDNESDAY, AUGUST 24 STOCKHOLM - Deputy Governor Martin Floden at Riksbank speaks at DNB bank about Swedish and international monetary policy – 1000 GMT.
+PHILADELPHIA - The Federal Reserve Bank of Philadelphia issues Nonmanufacturing Business Outlook Survey for August. - 1230 GMT WEDNESDAY, AUGUST 24 STOCKHOLM - Deputy Governor Martin Floden at Riksbank speaks at DNB bank about Swedish and international monetary policy – 1000 GMT.
 THURSDAY, AUGUST 25 TOKYO - BOJ board member Toyoaki Nakamura to deliver speech, hold news conference - 0130 GMT.
 WEDNESDAY, AUGUST 31 STOCKHOLM - The Riksbank organises a seminar where Deputy Governor Anna Breman will begin by talking about the differences in the Swedish economy then and now – 0630 GMT.
 ATLANTA - Federal Reserve Bank of Atlanta President Raphael Bostic makes remarks and participates in a moderated conversation at Georgia Fintech Academy - 2230 GMT.
 THURSDAY, SEPTEMBER 1 ATLANTA - Federal Reserve Bank of Atlanta President Raphael Bostic makes a presentation to the undergraduate finance class at Georgia Tech's Scheller College of Business - 1930 GMT.
 FRIDAY, SEPTEMBER 2 STOCKHOLM – Riksbank general council meeting – 1100 GMT.

 DUBLIN - ECB Chief Economist Philip Lane speaks at annual Dublin Economics Workshop conference (to Sep.
 17).
 MONDAY, SEPTEMBER 19 STOCKHOLM – Riksbank holds monetary policy meeting 4 – 0700 GMT.
 TUESDAY, SEPTEMBER 20 LONDON - Bank of England policymaker Catherine Mann gives a speech at the Money, Macro and Finance Society conference at the University of Kent - 1530 GMT

-PHILADELPHIA, United States - Federal Reserve Bank of Philadelphia issues Nonmanufacturing Business Outlook Survey for September. - 1230 GMT STOCKHOLM – Swedish Central Bank announces interest rate decision.
+PHILADELPHIA, United States - The Federal Reserve Bank of Philadelphia issues Nonmanufacturing Business Outlook Survey for September. - 1230 GMT STOCKHOLM – Swedish Central Bank announces interest rate decision.
 September 2022 Monetary policy report will be published – 0730 GMT.
-WASHINGTON, D.C. – U.S. Federal Reserve's Federal Open Market Committee (FOMC) starts its two-day meeting on interest rates (To Sep 21).
-WEDNESDAY, SEPTEMBER 21 WASHINGTON, D.C. – U.S. Federal Reserve's Federal Open Market Committee (FOMC) announces its decision on interest rates followed by statement – 1800 GMT.
+WASHINGTON, D.C. – The U.S. Federal Reserve's Federal Open Market Committee (FOMC) starts its two-day meeting on interest rates (To Sep 21).
+WEDNESDAY, SEPTEMBER 21 WASHINGTON, D.C. – The U.S. Federal Reserve's Federal Open Market Committee (FOMC) announces its decision on interest rates followed by statement – 1800 GMT.
 WASHINGTON, D.C. – U.S. Federal Reserve chairperson holds a news conference.
-FRANKFURT – Governing Council of the ECB holds non-monetary policy meeting in Frankfurt.
-TOKYO – Bank of Japan holds Monetary Policy Meeting (To Sep 22).
-THURSDAY, SEPTEMBER 22 ZURICH – Swiss National Bank (SNB) monetary policy assessment – 0730 GMT.
-FRANKFURT – General Council meeting of the ECB in Frankfurt.
-OSLO – Norway Central Bank holds Announcement of the Executive Board's interest rate decision and publication of Monetary Policy followed by press conference – 0830 GMT.
-TUESDAY, SEPTEMBER 27 TOKYO – Bank of Japan releases Minutes of Monetary Policy Meeting held on Jul.
-20 and 21 – 2350 GMT.
-THURSDAY, SEPTEMBER 29 ** CLEVELAND - Federal Reserve Bank of Cleveland co-hosts hybrid "Inflation: Drivers and Dynamics Conference 2022" (through Sept.
+FRANKFURT – The Governing Council of the ECB holds non-monetary policy meeting in Frankfurt.
+TOKYO – The Bank of Japan holds Monetary Policy Meeting (To Sep 22).
+THURSDAY, SEPTEMBER 22 ZURICH – The Swiss National Bank's (SNB) monetary policy assessment – 0730 GMT.
+FRANKFURT – The General Council meeting of the ECB in Frankfurt.
+OSLO – The Norway Central Bank holds announcement of the executive board's interest rate decision and publication of monetary policy followed by press conference – 0830 GMT.
+TUESDAY, SEPTEMBER 27 TOKYO – The Bank of Japan releases minutes of monetary policy meeting held on July 20 and 21 – 2350 GMT.
+THURSDAY, SEPTEMBER 29 CLEVELAND - The Federal Reserve Bank of Cleveland co-hosts hybrid "Inflation: Drivers and Dynamics Conference 2022" (through Sept.
 30).
 Federal Reserve Bank of Cleveland President Loretta Mester participates.
 (To Sept.
 30) STOCKHOLM – Swedish Central Bank minutes from the monetary policy will be published – 0730 GMT.
-FRIDAY, SEPTEMBER 30 NEW YORK, United States - Federal Reserve Vice Chair Lael Brainard and Federal Reserve Bank of New York President John Williams give opening and closing remarks before hybrid Financial Stability Considerations for Monetary Policy Conference.
-SUNDAY, OCTOBER 2 TOKYO – Bank of Japan to release summary of opinions from board members at its Sept.
+FRIDAY, SEPTEMBER 30 NEW YORK - Federal Reserve Vice Chair Lael Brainard and Federal Reserve Bank of New York President John Williams give opening and closing remarks before hybrid Financial Stability Considerations for Monetary Policy Conference.
+SUNDAY, OCTOBER 2 TOKYO – The Bank of Japan to release summary of opinions from board members at its Sept.
 21-22 policy meeting – 2350 GMT.
-WEDNESDAY, OCTOBER 5 WELLINGTON – Reserve Bank of New Zealand holds Monetary Policy Review.
+WEDNESDAY, OCTOBER 5 WELLINGTON – The Reserve Bank of New Zealand holds Monetary Policy Review.
 STOCKHOLM – Riksbank executive board meeting – 0700 GMT.
-FRANKFURT – Governing Council of the ECB holds non-monetary policy meeting in Frankfurt.
-WEDNESDAY, OCTOBER 12 ** LONDON - The Bank of England publishes a summary of the latest meeting of its Financial Policy Summary Committee.
-WASHINGTON DC - Federal Open Market Committee issues minutes from its September 20-21 meet - 1800 GMT.
+FRANKFURT – The Governing Council of the ECB holds non-monetary policy meeting in Frankfurt.
+WEDNESDAY, OCTOBER 12 LONDON - The Bank of England publishes a summary of the latest meeting of its Financial Policy Summary Committee.
+WASHINGTON DC - The Federal Open Market Committee issues minutes from its Sept.
+20-21 meet - 1800 GMT.
 FRIDAY, OCTOBER 14 STOCKHOLM – Riksbank general council meeting – 1100 GMT.
-WEDNESDAY, OCTOBER 19 WASHINGTON DC – Federal Reserve issues the Beige Book of economic condition – 1800 GMT.
+WEDNESDAY, OCTOBER 19 WASHINGTON DC – The Federal Reserve issues the Beige Book of economic condition – 1800 GMT.
 THURSDAY, OCTOBER 20 LISBON - The central bank of the Portuguese Republic and the Bank of England organises 6th Annual Workshop of the ESCB Research Cluster 3 on "Financial Stability, Macroprudential Regulation and Macroprudential Supervision" (To Oct 21) WEDNESDAY, OCTOBER 26 STOCKHOLM – Riksbank executive board meeting – 0700 GMT.
-OTTAWA – Bank of Canada key policy interest rate announcement and Monetary Policy Report.
+OTTAWA – The Bank of Canada's key policy interest rate announcement and Monetary Policy Report.
 THURSDAY, OCTOBER 27 FRANKFURT – Press conference following the Governing Council meeting of the ECB in Frankfurt – 1230 GMT.
-FRANKFURT – Governing Council of the ECB holds monetary policy meeting in Frankfurt TOKYO – Bank of Japan holds Monetary Policy Meeting (To Oct.
+FRANKFURT – The Governing Council of the ECB holds monetary policy meeting in Frankfurt TOKYO – The Bank of Japan holds Monetary Policy Meeting (To Oct.
 28) ---------------------------------------------------------------- NOTE: The inclusion of items in this diary does not necessarily mean that Reuters will file a story based on the event.
 For technical issues, please contact Thomson Reuters Customer Support (TRCS) at https://customers.reuters.com/kccontactus/telephone.aspx

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)